-47. On the other hand, a party to the Additional Protocol may declare that it will apply the amending protocol on a provisional basis.
+46. To that effect, a party to the Additional Protocol may declare, at the time of ratification acceptance or approval or at any later moment, that it will apply the amending protocol on a provisional basis.
 In such a case, the party declares its willingness to comply immediately with the new standards, while the other parties remain bound by the original ones.
 A party which declares that it will apply the protocol on a provisional basis thereby makes clear its intention to assume immediately the obligations stemming from it.
 As long as the original protocol remains in force, provisional application can only be required on the basis of reciprocity.
 A party may not impose the new obligations on other parties which do not accept the provisional application.

-Article 5
+Article 7

-48. This provision is based on the model final clauses adopted by the Committee of Ministers for conventions and agreements prepared within the framework of the Council of Europe.
+47. This provision is based on the model final clauses adopted by the Committee of Ministers for conventions and agreements prepared within the framework of the Council of Europe.